 I did cash last night.
 Had an okay stack going for much of the way, then was below average (down to about 16 big blinds) when I ran into pocket kings to go out earlier than I’d have liked.

 Had one hand in particular I enjoyed quite a bit, one in which I open-raised from the button with 8-2-offsuit and got a caller, then double-barrelled to take it down on the turn with my eight-high.
 Nothing too special, really, but the hand came right before a break and won me a decent-sized pot, carrying my total close to its highest point of the evening.
 So I had five minutes to get a drink of water and congratulate myself.
 And think of Cool Hand Luke.

 Earlier in the day in my “Poker in American Film and Culture” class I’d shown that well-known clip from the great 1967 film directed by Stuart Rosenberg and starring Paul Newman, perhaps one of the best, smartest poker scenes in any movie.
-You know what I am referring to, the scene involving a seven-card stud hand in which Luke (Paul Newman) picks up his nickname:
+You know what I am referring to, the scene involving a five-card stud hand in which Luke (Paul Newman) picks up his nickname:

 After showing the clip I asked the class to respond to that line “sometimes nothing can be a real cool hand.”
 Has a kind of obvious meaning in poker, I suppose, referring to the fact that it can be easier to bluff with nothing at all than with a hand of marginal value.
 Sometimes, anyway.